Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 Small note: This took soo long to rewrite this guide as there is soo much stuff in it that had to be rewritten from scratch.

-This guide assumes that your default language is english and you are on desktop with an AMD or INTEL GPU.
-NVIDIA is supported however it's highly discouraged.
+This guide assumes that your default language is english and you are on desktop with an AMD.
+NVIDIA and INTEL ARC is supported however it's also highly discouraged as the drivers can be weird.

 ## 1. Basic initial Setup
 a.
 Run the command `cat /sys/firmware/efi/fw_platform_size` to check if your booted into UEFI.<br>